-By 2022, develop a locally tailored, locally delivered, outcome-focused environmental land management scheme to maintain, restore and improve the outstanding natural capital and rural heritage of the National Park.
+By 2024 deliver the Farming in Protected Landscapes programme, providing a locally tailored, locally delivered, outcome-focused grant programme that helps to maintain, restore and improve the outstanding natural capital and rural heritage of the National Park.

 How are we doing on this objective

 Progress: The Farming and Land Management Forum is starting to develop an ‘outcomes based’ scheme, with due consideration to the governments ELMs design work.
 The preliminary work is focused on which type of funding streams would be useful to engage with – public, private or blended.